jrs-innovation-center/tcvsn-pwa/api/readme.md

 $ cd tcvsn-pwa
 ```

-## Create a database in CouchDB
+## Create a database

-Using either a local installation of CouchDB or a DBaaS such as Cloudant, create
+Using either a local installation of MySQL or a DBaaS such as Amazon RDS, create
 a new database.
 If your using a DBaaS, create an API key and/or ensure the key
 as admin rights to the database.
 Admin rights are needed for creating indexes
 within the database.